 DEALING WITH CSEA

-People who have had to deal with CSEA regarding their child support in Hawaii already know what a frustrating experience this can be for the average person.
+People who have dealt with CSEA regarding their child support already know what a frustrating experience this can be.
 Both payors and payees often have great difficulty in fixing their child support accounts, resolving internal CSEA problems, or even speaking to a live person with the Agency.
-In these instances, it is often invaluable to have experienced Hawaii child support attorneys who can help them navigate the confusing CSEA maze.
+It can be invaluable to have experienced child support attorneys who can help navigate the confusing CSEA maze.

 WHAT CAN DOI / LUKE DO FOR ME?

-In serious child support matters, it is best to have experienced Hawaii child support attorneys to help you, if at all possible.
+In serious child support matters, it is best to have experienced Hawaii child support attorneys to help you.
 At Doi/Luke, we have negotiated, mediated, and litigated countless child support matters, both simple and complex, and can help you in many facets of child support, including:

 Doi/Luke is located in Honolulu, Hawaii, but has helped people with their child support issues throughout the State of Hawaii.
 Gavin previously worked for CSEA, and has extensive experience in resolving child support matters.
-Contact Gavin to discuss your child support.
+Email us or call us at (808) 593-2199 to discuss your child support.

 A new Child Support Guidelines formula went into effect on November 1, 2020, and may have a significant effect on child support calculated prior to that date, for both Payor and Payee.
 Give us a call to discuss how it might affect you.